Chapter 3

 “Didn’t come up.”

-“Is there a specific reason why you were unable to discuss your concerns about working with Mr. Nabal?”
+“Is there a reason you were unable to discuss your concerns about working with Mr. Nabal?”

-“But, sir,” it says, quieter now, “the mission’s Commander must be able to rely on their systems engineer.”
+“But sir,” it says, lowering its tone, “the mission’s Commander must be able to rely on his Systems Engineer—”

-Adam stops abruptly in the corridor to face it, almost too fast for the android to react.
+He stops abruptly, almost too fast for the android to react.

-He locks eyes with the android, drawn to its distinctive LED gaze.
-Set against the sleek, featureless black screen of its face, the large, circular eyes dominate.
-They flicker, transitioning from a concerned amber to a surprised bright yellow at Adam’s abrupt halt.
+He locks eyes with its distinctive LED gaze.
+Large, circular eyes dominating its sleek, featureless black screen face, flickering from amber to bright yellow at his sudden halt.

-“Listen, Tartar,” Adam says, exasperated, “I already told you: I’ll handle it.
+“Listen, Tartar,” he says, irked, “I already told you: I’ll handle it.
 Levi and I are fine.”
 He turns sharply on his heel, boots scuffing against the polished floor.

 Tartar jogs to catch up, undeterred.

 “‘Fine,’ again, sir?
 Your cortisol levels beg to differ.
-They spike on average 23% whenever Mr. Nabal is around,” it insists, its eyes flickering to blue ovals.
+They spike 23% whenever Mr. Nabal is around,” it insists, eyes flickering to blue ovals.

 “You’re scanning me now?”

-“Always.
-It’s part of my programming to ensure your well-being.”
+“I always have been.
+It’s part of my programming to ensure your well-being—”

 “Well, don’t.”